marcdus/copy-excel-to-asciidoc/README.md

 ## Usage
 1. Select and copy cells in excel
-1. Paste into text box in `table-converter.html`
+1. Paste into text box by opening `index.html` with a browser
 1. Copy-paste created table in your AsciiDoc document

 ## Example